-Under Annex VIII Section 8.4., column 2 of REACH, the performance of an appropriate in vivo somatic cell genotoxicity study must be considered if there is a positive result in any of the in vitro genotoxicity studies in Annex VII or VIII.
+Appropriate in vivo mutagenicity studies must be considered under Annex VIII to REACH (Section 8.4., Column 2) in case of a positive result in any of the in vitro genotoxicity studies under Annex VII or VIII to REACH.

-Your dossier contains positive results for the in vitro gene mutation study in bacteria and in vitro mammalian cell micronucleus test, which raise the concerns for gene mutations and chromosomal aberrations.
+Your dossier contains positive results for the in vitro mammalian chromosomal aberration test (OECD TG 473; 2018) and the in vitro gene mutation study in mammalian cells (OECD TG 476; 2018) which raise the concerns for gene mutations and chromosomal aberrations.